Peter Pan: The Animated Series: Outline

-An adaptation of the classic Peter Pan play and novel by J.M.
+An adaptation of the classic Peter Pan and Wendy novel by J.M.
 Barrie, the series spanned a total of 41 episodes.
 It was originally scheduled to be broadcast on 8 January 1989, but due to the death of Emperor Shōwa, the premiere was postponed for a week.

 It was part of the World Masterpiece Theater, a famed animation staple by Nippon Animation, which produced an animated version of a different fairy tale or work of classic literature each year.
+The production was made with the cooperation of the Kadokawa Bunko edition of the novel and London's Great Ormond Street Hospital, which holds the rights to J. M. Barrie's Peter Pan.

 The series, while adapting material from the original novel, also adds numerous original story arcs.
 In the usual case of the World Masterpiece Theater, the stage is a real world, and the main character is often exposed to terrible circumstances such as being an orphan or being raised by a single-parent family, and it tends to have a gloomy atmosphere.
 This work is a rare case; the stage is a fictional world, and although it is a story of adventure and battle, it has a bright atmosphere.
 Compared to other series in the franchise, the story is loosely adapted from the book, adding an entirely original second act focused on the new character of Princess Luna.
 The series is also notable for the presence of Rascal from Rascal the Raccoon, making it the only series in the World Masterpiece Theater franchise to contain a crossover.

 The series was later translated and released by Saban Entertainment in several international territories worldwide in 1990, sometimes under the name Peter Pan: The Animated Series.
 In Europe, it was broadcast on Telecinco in Spain, SIC in Portugal, RTL Television, Italia 1, Canale 5 and Rete 4 in Italy, TV3 (Sweden) and Fox Kids in Sweden and Norway, REN TV in Russia, TRT in Turkey, Alter Channel in Greece and TVP 2 in Poland.
 It also aired in numerous other countries, such as TVNZ2 in New Zealand, IETV and Fox Kids in Israel, Rede Globo in Brazil, XHGC in Mexico, kykNET in South Africa, AVM in Trinidad and Tobago, ABS-CBN in the Philippines, Channel 3 in Thailand, Sky One's Fun Factory in the United Kingdom and Spacetoon in Indonesia.